Pantry Perfect

 - If you have more than one pantry, locate at least one of them (the "near" pantry) within 48" of the food prep area.

 - The 48" dimension is flexible.
-Locate the pantry as close as you can to the food preparation area, but if you need to go over the 48" rule so the rest of the kitchen works better, go ahead.
+Locate the pantry as close as you can to the food preparation area, but if you need to go over the 48" rule so the rest of the kitchen works better, go ahead, but the absolute maximum is three steps or about 78".

 Recommended: Locate the refrigerator (cold storage) and pantries (dry storage) together.